MEET THE FACULTY

 Hailing from different professional backgrounds and contexts, the Summer Institute faculty is committed to developing every participant’s potential as a digital literacy practitioner.

-OUR 2025 KEYNOTE SPEAKERS
+OUR KEYNOTE SPEAKERS INCLUDE

 JUNE 21 (ONLINE)